keboola/connection-docs/extractors/other/geocoding-augmentation/index.md

 * TOC
 {:toc}

-This extractor provides detailed data for locations specified by their names, address or coordinates.
+This extractor provides detailed data for locations specified by their names, addresses, or coordinates.

 ## Create New Configuration
 Find Geocoding Augmentation in the list of extractors and create a new configuration.
 Name it.